katalon-studio/katalon-recorder-sample-plugin/README.md

 This is a sample plugin for Katalon Recorder.

 Starting from version 3.4.0, Katalon Recorder provides a plugin mechanism for people to extend its capabilities.
-This sample plugin provide plain text format, e.g.
+This sample plugin adds plain text format, e.g.

 ```
 open | https://katalon-test.s3.amazonaws.com/demo-aut/dist/html/form.html |